We’re Amused Sloth and we recently released our newest needle to the haystack called mobile games, in the form of Disco Dave (iOS/Android).

-The game was well received by both Apple and Google and we got to 500.000 downloads in the first month which was enough to make us proud and boost our egos a bit.
-This was the smallest project we ever tackled, yet it taught us a plethora of lessons and debunked many of our theories about the world of mobile game development.
+The game was well received by both Apple and Google.
+We got to 500.000 downloads in the first month which was enough to make us proud and boost our egos a bit.
+This was the smallest project we ever tackled.
+Yet, it taught us a plethora of lessons and debunked many of our theories about the world of mobile game development.
 In this article we want to share one of the most peculiar problems we faced and how we decided to approach it, in the hopes that it will help other game designers.

 Oops, we made a Boo-Boo!

-This lead to us bumping the priority of “The Tile Hack” to a critical issue, even though to us it wasn’t even a bug, it was part of the game 🙂
+This led to us bumping the priority of “The Tile Hack” to a critical issue.
+Even though to us it wasn’t even a bug, it was part of the game 🙂

 Thinking vs Feeling

 At this point there was no ignoring the issue.
 It was actually causing us to lose retention and get lower ratings from people who misinterpreted the game as a survival game.
 We had to take quick action.
 This is the part where we decided to go off-script and impose a different way to fix bugs like this, even if we did not consider it a bug.

 The first instinct you get as a game developer is to quickly jump into action and fix any issue your baby has, just like a parent runs to a child that stumbled and fell.
 This would mean quickly changing the algorithm of the game or worse – hack a fix, pushing it quickly to the store and pretend nothing ever happened.
 Basically, sweeping it under the rug.

 We decided to go against this knee-jerk reaction and sleep on it for a night.
 What we came up with felt better and more honest.
 Everybody on the team loved the idea.
 Implementing it actually brought the team closer, reminding us why we got into this business in the first place.